ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 <!----------------------------------------------------------------------->

-## ANTsXNet mouse brain applications
+## Automated brain extraction and parcellation with ANTsXNet

 To support template-based deep learning approaches for structural brain extraction and parcellation, we implemented dedicated pipelines using the